 For this particular strategy long-term would be a year or more.
 WTF?
 A year?
 Are you crazy?
 Well, not exactly.
 It sounds strange at first, but the more I thought about it the more I liked the idea and maybe you will too.

 So let’s look at an example: say we have $200,000.00 to invest and this is not our “trading” portfolio this is more a long-term hold account that we manage because we’re better than money managers (joke, but true).
 We have 200k and we want to almost guarantee a certain percentage return for twelve (12) to twenty-four (24) months.

 Wow, still sounds like a long time…because it is.
 Regardless, the trade is so simple it’s weird.
-We like Nordic American Tanker NAT 5,99 -0,22 -3,54% so we feel like we understand the industry, the fundamentals and stock technical analysis and don’t mind potentially owning stock.
+We like Nordic American Tanker Unfortunately, we could not get stock quote nat this time. so we feel like we understand the industry, the fundamentals and stock technical analysis and don’t mind potentially owning stock.
 What we want to do is look at the January 2018 option chain.
 That provides seventeen (17) months of return (and yes exposure).
 What strike?
 Any of them really as long as they’re DITM and the premium return is worth tying up cash (as collateral) for that long.

 The first strike we will review is the $3.00.
 The option chain will be the JAN 18 expiration $13 PUT.
 It is currently trading at .28 cents per contract or a very respectable 9.3% return for seventeen (17) months.
 On an annualized basis that is slightly more than 6.2%.
 No one can really argue with 6.2% return in today’s market.
 The risk level is extremely low, but more on that later.